iitis/QuantumWalk.jl/README.md

 ## Exemplary usage and citing
 Our package was already used in papers concerning quantum attacks
-* Adam Glos, Jarosław Adam Miszczak. `Impact of the malicious input data modification on the efficiency of quantum algorithms.' arXiv preprint arXiv:[1802.10041](https://arxiv.org/abs/1802.10041) (2018).
+* Adam Glos, Jarosław Adam Miszczak. `Impact of the malicious input data modification on the efficiency of quantum algorithms.` arXiv preprint arXiv:[1802.10041](https://arxiv.org/abs/1802.10041) (2018).

 In case of citing, please use the following BibTeX form: